How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 San Diego Zoo generously allows you to pack your own food and drinks.
 It’s the best way to cut down on expenses during your visit.
 I’ve written about their food and bag policy, but the main rules are no glass containers, no outside alcohol, no disposable plastic straws, and appropriate cooler sizes.
 You can comfortably enjoy your packed meals at picnic tables all over the park.

-Definitely bring your own refillable water bottles; most food stands and restaurants will happily refill your personal bottles.
+Definitely bring your own refillable water bottles; most food stands and restaurants will happily refill them.

 Another tip is to check the official ShopZoo.com website before or after your visit.
-It often has a sale section where you can find discounts on merchandise.
+It often has a sale section with discounts on merchandise.

 More San Diego Zoo Resources for Your Visit

-As a member who has been visiting for over two decades (!!!), I have many recommendations to help maximize your day so that you can enjoy the animals and plants (the Zoo is also an official Botanic Garden).
+As a member who has been visiting for over two decades (!!!), I have many recommendations to help you make the most of your day and enjoy the animals and plants (the Zoo is also an official Botanic Garden).
 For even more advice, browse all San Diego Zoo posts.

 Learn also how to buy discount tickets for Southern California and other United States theme parks, including: